-Being overweight increases the chances of developing the common type of diabetes, type 2 diabetes.
+Being overweight or obese increases the chances of developing the common type of diabetes, type 2 diabetes.
 In this disease, the body makes enough insulin but the cells in the body have become resistant to the salutary action of insulin.
 Why does this happen?

 New Research: A report this week in Science proposes that being overweight stresses the insides of individual cells.
 Specifically, overeating stresses the membranous network inside of cells called endoplasmic reticulum (ER).
 When the ER has more nutrients to process than it can handle, it sends out an alarm signal telling the cell to dampen down the insulin receptors on the cell surface.
 This translates to insulin resistance and to persistently high concentrations of the sugar glucose in the blood -- one of the sure signs of diabetes.